peylix/CL_all-in-one/README.md

 | --eval_step         | each step for eval                              |
 | --resume            | training from previous tasks                    |

 If you encounter any issues or have any questions, please let us know.

 ## Running the project with `uv`

+### For training

 Since the original `requirements.txt` was something directly dumped from the conda environment and is hard to utilize, I have created a [`pyproject.toml`](./pyproject.toml) to make it much easier to run with `uv`.